-Gather the critical stakeholders on your campus and join us on Tuesday, February 28, 2023, as our expert presenter will help you and your colleagues understand what is legally expected and required for those planning and coordinating study abroad programs to protect themselves and avoid confusion.
+Our expert presenter will help you and your colleagues understand what is legally expected and required for those planning and coordinating study abroad programs to protect themselves and avoid confusion.

 Prevent reasonable requests for accommodations from becoming ethical dilemmas and legal battles by putting a comprehensive ADA travel abroad plan in place, understanding your legal and ethical responsibilities, and communicating clear expectations to those making the ADA requests.
 Proactive planning will safeguard against legal gaps and put key risk management strategies in place.

 - Identify key concepts of “reasonable accommodations” and how they apply to your study abroad programs – learn what resources you need to improve your current programs so you can keep your students, and your institution, safe from risk and legal exposure.

 - Recognize potential institutional challenges with study abroad programming and accommodating ADA requests in other countries – develop solutions that mitigate those challenges prior to leaving the country to ensure you are compliant and within your legal rights.

 - Design a diverse framework with a variety of ways to support students with special accommodation needs throughout their study abroad experience – ensure students with disabilities feel supported before, during and after they return to campus.